Anthony Taylor (referee): Professional career

 On 12 June 2021, Taylor officiated a UEFA Euro 2020 group stage match between Finland and Denmark.
 In the 43rd minute, Danish midfielder Christian Eriksen collapsed on the pitch and required emergency treatment on the pitch before being transferred to a local hospital and stabilised.
 Taylor was praised for his calm but quick reaction to the situation, signalling for medical attention within seconds.
 The match was resumed later in the day once it became clear Eriksen's condition had improved.
 Taylor's earlier training in the prison service at HMP Manchester was cited as helpful for the situation by mentor Chris Foy.
 In October 2021, Taylor was chosen to referee the 2021 UEFA Nations League Final between Spain and France.

 In a May 2022 FIFA pronouncement, Taylor was listed as one of six English officials to oversee matches at that November and December's World Cup.
 The list also included referee Michael Oliver and four compatriot assistant referees—Simon Bennett, Gary Beswick, Stuart Burt, and Adam Nunn.

+On 11 February 2023, Taylor refereed the 2022 FIFA Club World Cup final, with Real Madrid defeating Al-Hilal 5–3.
 In May 2023, UEFA announced Taylor as the referee for the 2023 UEFA Europa League final, with Gary Beswick and Adam Nunn as assistants, and Michael Oliver as fourth official.
+In the final between Roma and Sevilla on 31 May, Taylor pulled out 14 yellow cards, a record for a Europa League game, include one against AS Roma manager José Mourinho.
+In the 75th minute, Taylor initially awarded a penalty to Sevilla for a foul on Lucas Ocampos, but overturned his decision after a VAR review.
+He also notably denied AS Roma an 81st-minute penalty for a handball against Sevilla's Fernando, determined after using VAR that the player's arm was naturally positioned by his side.
+After the match, Mourinho criticized Taylor in a news conference, later confronted him in the car park and swearing in both English and Italian.
+On 1 June, Taylor and his family were shouted at by Roma fans in Budapest Airport as the airport security escorted them away.

 In July 2024, Taylor was chosen to referee a knockout stage match between Spain and Germany.
+In the match, he denied Germany a penalty after defender Marc Cucurella blocked Jamal Musiala's shot with his outstretched arm.
+This action was contested by Germany's players and the manager Julian Nagelsmann.
+UEFA later admitted Taylor's error in an official report, stating "the defender stops the shot on goal with his arm, which is not very close to the body, making itself bigger, so a penalty kick should have been awarded”.
+On 14 September, Taylor pulled out 14 yellow cards in the match between Chelsea and Bournemouth, a record-breaking number of cards in a single Premier League match.
+He was then demoted to fourth official by the Premier League.